How Cognassist supports learners

 The modules we provide broadly fit under two categories:

 1) Cognitive support strategies – these can be modules that offer quite specific tips, tricks and techniques.
 Strategies that are likely to help in real-world scenarios that may be affected by a learner’s cognitive differences.

 “Cognitive learning strategies are strategies that improve a learner’s ability to process information more deeply, transfer and apply information to new situations, and result in enhanced and better-retained learning.
 These learning strategies engage learners in activities in which they are responsible for performing tasks while thinking about what they are learning and why they have reached particular solutions.
 There is solid evidence that routine integration of these strategies coupled with daily active learning practice results in higher-order and sustained learning outcomes.”
 (Winn & DelSignore, 2019)

-2) Soft skills – These modules focus on soft skills and behaviours related to the learner’s programme level.
+2) Soft skills build – These modules focus on soft skills and behaviours related to the learner’s level of study.
 We provide easy-access strategies to help crystallise and support this learning.

-For example, “how to build strong teamworking skills” at level 2, “effective delegation skills” at level 4 or “successful leadership qualities” at level 7.
+For example, “how to build strong teamworking skills” at level 2 or equivalent, “effective delegation skills” at level 4 or “successful leadership qualities” at level 7.
 There is evidence that cognitive differences can impact our ability to develop different soft skills throughout our lives, but such skills are crucial for the working environment and life outcomes.

 “Achievement tests miss, or perhaps more accurately, do not adequately capture, soft skills—personality traits, goals, motivations, and preferences that are valued in the labour market, in school, and in many other domains. […] soft skills predict success in life, that they causally produce that success, and that programs that enhance soft skills have an important place in an effective portfolio of public policies.”
 (Heckman & Kautz, 2012)